NUTRITION

 READ MORE: Your guide to choosing plant-based milk alternatives

-Egg Substitutes
+Vegan Egg Substitutes

 Eggs may be one of the most essential ingredients in baking and are also the trickiest to replace.
 They contribute richness, body, structure, leavening, color, and flavor and act as a thickener and binder.

-When you need a thickener, i.e., in a pumpkin pie filling → you can add tapioca, corn starch, potato, or arrowroot powder.
+When you need a thickener, i.e., in a pumpkin pie filling You can add tapioca, corn starch, potato, or arrowroot powder.
 Mix a tablespoon of the powder into three tablespoons of water as a substitute for each egg.

-When you need a binder, i.e., for cookies → make a gel using flax or chia seeds mixed with water.
+When you need a binder, i.e., for cookies Make a gel using flax or chia seeds mixed with water.
 This creates a gel-like consistency similar to egg white.
 For each required egg, mix 1 tablespoon ground flax or chia seeds with 3 tablespoons water and leave to thicken for about 5 minutes.

-In heartier recipes, such as banana bread or morning glory muffins → applesauce and other veggie pure can be used to replace eggs.
+In heartier recipes, such as banana bread or morning glory muffins → Applesauce and other veggie pure can be used to replace eggs.
 They may alter your flavor, so keep this in mind.
 For each required egg, use ¼ cup unsweetened applesauce plus a pinch of baking powder.

 When you need eggwhite replacers → The liquid from a can of chickpeas, called Aquafaba, is excellent for vegan meringues, macarons, and pavlovas.
 Use about 3 tablespoons of aquafaba, whisked until foamy, per egg.
 Or simply buy egg replacers, such as Neat Egg Replacer.

-Egg Substitutes
+Vegan Egg Substitutes